All you need to know about caching for serverless applications

 • DynamoDB as the database.

-In this very typical setup, you can implement caching in a number of places.
-My general preference is to cache as close to the end-user as possible.
-Doing so maximises the cost-saving benefit of your caching strategy.
+In this very typical setup, you can implement caching in several places.
+My general preference is to cache as close to the end-user as possible, maximising your caching strategy’s cost-saving benefit.

-Given the option, I will always enable caching in the web or mobile app itself.
+Given the option, I will always enable caching in the web or mobile app.

-For data that are immutable or seldom change, this is very effective.
-For instance, browsers cache images and HTML markups all the time to improve performance.
-And the HTTP protocol has a rich set of headers to let you finetune the caching behaviour.
+This is very effective for data that are immutable or seldom change.
+For instance, browsers cache images and HTML markups to improve performance.
+The HTTP protocol has a rich set of headers to let you fine-tune the caching behaviour.

 Often, client-side caching can be implemented easily using techniques such as memoization and encapsulated into reusable libraries.

-However, caching data on the client-side means you have to respond to at least one request per client.
-This is still very inefficient, and you should be caching responses on the server-side as well.
+However, caching data on the client side means responding to at least one request per client.
+This is still very inefficient, and you should also cache responses on the server side.

 Caching at CloudFront